VoidAlone/TimSeverance/docs/Teaching/Algorithms and Data Structures/CS-2420(Summer Deprecated)/Week 1 - Intro and Searching.md

 Data structures require specific operation to be performed on their data.
 This means that there are algorithms specific to different data structures.

-For example, inserting an item into a linked list for example requires a very different algorithm than inserting into an array.
+For example, inserting an item into a linked list requires a very different algorithm than inserting into an array.

 Array insertion generally requires some variation of the following
 1. Create new array\[size + 1\]